xamarin/xamarin-macios/docs/managed-static-registrar.md

 unmanaged code that maps the ID for the interface to the ID for the wrapper type.

-This is all supported by the `ObjCRuntime.IManagedRegistrar.LookTypeId` and `ObjCRuntime.IManagedRegistrar.Lookup` methods.
+This is all supported by the `ObjCRuntime.IManagedRegistrar.LookupTypeId` and `ObjCRuntime.IManagedRegistrar.LookupType` methods.

 Note that in many ways the type ID is similar to the metadata token for a type (and is sometimes referred to as such in the code, especially code that